 - Bank account statements

 - Paystubs, and

 Together, these documents will help not only to prove that you missed work but also how much you’ve lost in wages as a result.

 Contact Our San Diego Injury Lawyers For Help

 Have you been involved in a San Diego car accident?
 Are your injuries preventing you from going back to work?
+Worried about how Can I Be Reimbursed For Lost Wages After a Car Accident?
 You can be reimbursed for the income and benefits you’ve lost because of your accident.
 Our San Diego personal injury lawyers are prepared to make sure that you get every cent you deserve.

 Call our law firm today to schedule a free consultation.
 We’ll review your case, explain your rights, and answer any questions you have.